Liquor (Artisan Liquor) Amendment Bill 2020

 “The bill before us acknowledges the craft brewing industry's growing economic contribution to the Queensland economy.”— 2021-03-09View Hansard

-Supported the bill as it will bring the niche industry into the 21st century and place Queensland craft producers on a level playing field with other states, particularly benefiting distilleries in his electorate.
+Supported the bill, noting it will bring the niche industry into the 21st century and place Queensland on a level playing field with other states, particularly for online sales.

-“These are welcome reforms which will hopefully simplify the regulatory arrangements for artisan producers across the state and drive investment in new and diverse hospitality offerings as we recover from the economic impact of COVID-19.”— 2021-03-09View Hansard
+“These are welcome reforms which will hopefully simplify the regulatory arrangements for artisan producers across the state.”— 2021-03-09View Hansard

 “Today we raise a glass to Queensland craft brewers and say 'cheers' to our artisan distillers.”— 2021-03-09View Hansard